-“The logic underlying Doctrine of Merger is that there cannot be more than one Decree or Operative Orders governing the same subject-matter at a given point of time.
+“In Kunhayammed, (2000) 6 SCC 359 this Court held, “Logic underlying Doctrine of Merger is, there cannot be more than one Decree or Operative Orders governing same subject-matter at a given point of time.
 Doctrine of Merger is not of universal or unlimited application.”

 – Hon’ble Justice Dr. D.Y.
 Chandrachud, Surinder Pal Soni v.
 Sohan Lal (D), [Civil Appeal No. 5360 of 2019].

 P. Singaravelan v.
 District Collector, Tiruppur, (2020) 3 SCC 133 observed, “It is useful to recall, it is well-settled, dismissal of an SLP against an Order or Judgment of a Lower Forum is not an affirmation of same.
 If such an Order of this Court is non-speaking, it does not constitute a declaration of law under Article 141 or attract Doctrine of Merger.”